-7:00pm - Prepare Dose 1 as per instructions on the PLENVU box.
+7:00AM - Prepare Dose 1 according to the instructions on the PLENVU box.
+Chill if desired.
 Drink the mixture of PLENVU over 30 minutes.
 Follow with 500ml of clear fluids.
 Continue to drink clear fluids in order to retain hydration throughout your body.